-In response, Bank of Utah has created a new portfolio mortgage loan — the 30/15 Investment loan — to keep customers from encountering higher rates and fees when borrowing for investment properties (properties that are not occupied by the owner and are purchased to generate income).
+As we reported in June, tightened federal lending standards are making it more difficult and more expensive to get mortgage loans for investment properties and second homes.
+At that time, Bank of Utah created a new portfolio mortgage loan — the 30/15 Investment loan — to keep customers from encountering higher rates and fees when borrowing for investment properties (properties that are not occupied by the owner and are purchased to generate income).

-We’ll discuss the new loan program in detail, but it will be easier to understand if we first explain the federal changes that prompted Bank of Utah to offer it.
+We’ll discuss the new loans in detail, but it will be easier to understand if we first explain the federal changes that prompted Bank of Utah to offer them.

 New Federal Rule: Explained

 In January 2021, the U.S. Department of the Treasury and the Federal Housing Finance Agency (FHFA) announced an amendment to the Preferred Stock Purchase Agreements between the Treasury and both Fannie Mae and Freddie Mac.
 The amendment imposed a cap on the number of investment property and second home mortgages Fannie and Freddie (both government-sponsored entities, or GSEs) can purchase from the nation’s mortgage lenders.